Arrival and departure

 Lazy Day is a deep practice.
 Lazy Day is an opportunity to let the day unfold in a natural way while still maintaining mindfulness.
 It is a day to practice being rather than doing.
 It is a day to nourish ourselves with silence, nature, rest, journalling, reading, exercise or perhaps music.
 Lazy Day offers us the time, peace and space we may need to write a letter to a beloved one, or perhaps a letter of reconciliation.

 On Lazy Day we may like to take a walk through the nearby countryside, practice relaxation, or slow walking meditation around the hamlet.
 Our meditation halls are always open for those who enjoy sitting meditation or total relaxation.

 We ask everyone to stay within the monastery on lazy day in order to fully benefit from this special day.

 Teachings and interviews

-It is possible to ask a question directly in person to senior Dharma Teachers during the „Question and Answer“ sessions that take place once a week during big retreats.
-Dharma Teachers and experienced monks and nuns are available to offer private consultation sessions to those in need throughout the year.
+Retreatants can ask a question directly to senior Dharma teachers during the „Question and Answer“ sessions that take place once a week during big retreats.
+Dharma teachers and experienced monks and nuns are available to offer private consultation sessions to those in need throughout the year.
 Please enquire in the hamlet where you will stay.